 Phil.
 So how old is Phil?

 54. So young.
-And this thing is you go to bed you wake up in the morning and your lives changed forever.
-But not only did Phil’s life change, we hear that from stroke survivors on the podcast all the time how their life changed.
-What was different about it after that, but you’re you’re an artist and amazing artist, by the way.
+And this thing is you go to bed you wake up in the morning and your lives are changed forever.
+Not only did Phil’s life change, but we hear from stroke survivors on the podcast all the time how their lives changed.
+What was different about it after that, You’re an artist and an amazing artist, by the way.
 I’m looking at your website, JessicaTagamiArt.com we’ll talk about that a little later.

-But your, your role in this family is not a carer of somebody who’s had a stroke, you don’t have any skills, any knowledge.
+But, your role in this family is not a carer of somebody who’s had a stroke, you don’t have any skills, any knowledge.
 You don’t have any background in being able to support somebody like that.
-What is it like to go to hospital and experience this process of learning that your partner, husband, whatever, whatever that person is, your family member has had a stroke.
+What is it like to go to the hospital and experience this process of learning that your partner, husband, whatever, whatever that person is, your family member has had a stroke?

-Yeah, I think first thing is that I feel so bad for people
+Yeah, I think the first thing is that I feel so bad for people

 In this community that nobody wants to be in, but once you’re in, you’re grateful for the support.
-But people there are a lot of people I think, who are feel shocked that they had this happen to them, or that they had a family member had this happened to them.
-And my husband and I, so my we’re talking maybe a month after the fact of how this wasn’t really a surprise for either of us.
+But people there are a lot of people I think, who are shocked that they had this happen to them, or that they had a family member who had this happen to them.
+And my husband and I, so we’re talking maybe a month after the fact of how this wasn’t a surprise for either of us.
 We thought something was coming.

-The fact that it was a stroke was a little weird, but he has a very high pressure job is under a lot of stress, didn’t take care of himself.
-And so, that part, the part that feeling shock wasn’t really there, but the crisis mode that comes once the incident has happened, once stroke has happened.
+The fact that it was a stroke was a little weird, but he has a very high-pressure job is under a lot of stress, didn’t take care of himself.
+And so, that part, the part that feeling shocked wasn’t there, but the crisis mode that comes once the incident has happened, once a stroke has happened.
 That went on for like a full month when he was most of the time that he was in the hospital.
-And then for a few weeks after that, just trying to adjust to the new life that we had to build for ourselves as far as new routines and just being mindful of temporary and who knows if there’s any permanent limitations.
+And then for a few weeks after that, just trying to adjust to the new life that we had to build for ourselves as far as new routines and just being mindful of temporary and who knows if there are any permanent limitations.

 I mean, right now, it seems to be hopefully mostly temporary, but it’s still it’s a long process.
 And yeah, I don’t feel like we, I feel like we’re still learning how to deal with that.
 That whole process of what do we do now that this is all happened because we have two teenage kids and they’re also processing that I think probably still to this day just kind of I mean, in the way that you know teenagers do, and just trying to, I don’t know, be supportive of my husband but also try to figure out what a new normal looks like, I guess.

 Yeah.
-So when Phil come home, what did he come home with any deficits?
-Was there something that was physically?
+So when Phil came home, what did he come home with any deficits?
+Was there something physical?

-For sure he had deficit.
-So he had a you know, I don’t know, you might know better.
-But I didn’t actually didn’t register with me whether or not there’s a specific name for he had a right brain stroke both times.
+For sure he had a deficit.
+So he had you know, I don’t know, you might know better.
+But I didn’t register with me whether or not there’s a specific name for he had a right brain stroke both times.
 So it affected the left side of his body.
-So his left arm, had no movement in it.
+So his left arm had no movement in it.
 Pretty much the whole time that he was at the hospital, and he just started to get little bits of feeling back maybe a week after it happened.

-Then he had the second stroke.
+Then he had a second stroke.
 And so was further weakened by that.
-I would say they called it the first stroke, progressive stroke, because he, when he first day went into hospital, he got the arm.
-And then he woke up the next day, and was in acute care and said that he felt much better.
+I would say they called it the first stroke, progressive stroke because when he first day went into the hospital, he got the arm.
+And then he woke up the next day and was in acute care and said that he felt much better.
 And that was probably because they were also treating his undiagnosed diabetes, so his blood sugar was getting better managed.

-And then on the eighth day, he had the second stroke he was in, actually he was in physical therapy at the hospital.
-And they were fitting him for a new wheelchair that was going to have a special armrest for his left arm.
-And he just remember he says he remembers seizing like his arm shot up without him being able to control it and then started clenching.
-And then he had the seizure.
-And he woke up and they took another MRI, took him down to ICU, and then realized that he had a second.
+And then on the eighth day, he had a second stroke he was in, actually, he was in physical therapy at the hospital.
+They were fitting him for a new wheelchair that was going to have a special armrest for his left arm.
+And he just remembers he says he remembers seizing like his arm shot up without him being able to control it and then started clenching.
+And then he had a seizure.
+He woke up and they took another MRI, took him down to the ICU, and then realized that he had a second.
 It was like a smaller portion of his brain that was affected, but it was considered a second stroke.

 Yeah.
 And was it as a result of a bleed or a blood clot or something else?

 That’s interesting.
-They were trying to figure out if his heart was throwing off clots, they still haven’t quite figured that out.
+They were trying to figure out if his heart was throwing off clots, but they still hadn’t quite figured that out.
 So I think it was a second bleed.
-But yeah, I’m sorry, I completely bird walk that last question.
-I mean to say to you that he came home with both leg and arm deficits when he finally got out of hospital.
+But yeah, I’m sorry, I completely birdwalk that last question.
+I meant to say to you that he came home with both leg and arm deficits when he finally got out of the hospital.

 And that’s come back online.
 I’m 8 years down the track and on the right side, my body feels the same as it always did.
-And when I went to the gym for the first time last weekend, in about two or three years, the instructor I said, I explained to the instructor what my issues when I told him to take it easy on me.
+When I went to the gym for the first time last weekend, in about two or three years, the instructor I said, I explained to the instructor what my issues were when I told him to take it easy on me.
 And we did this little circuit.
-And I was doing really well.
-But if I can describe it to you so that you can understand what it’s like from a stroke patients perspective, it’s like my left side had done a marathon and my right side was just warming up.
+And I was doing well.
+But if I can describe it to you so that you can understand what it’s like from a stroke patient’s perspective, it’s like my left side had done a marathon and my right side was just warming up.

 My left lung leg.
-Every part of my left side was completely spent totally done after this half an hour session and my right sides going.
+Every part of my left side was completely spent after this hour session and my right side went.
 Alright, let’s do this.

 Yeah, he says that too.
-It’s funny whenever right now he’s trying really hard to work on fine motor skills for his left side.
-But if he tries to pick up a fork or a spoon or a pencil.
-It looks he can do it.
-It takes him maybe a full 30 seconds to reach down, pick it up and bring it back up.
-But it looks like the grip is really soft like it looks like I’m worried that it’s going to fall out of his fingers and he’s going to get frustrated.
+It’s funny that right now he’s trying hard to work on fine motor skills for his left side.
+But if he tries to pick up a fork a spoon or a pencil.
+It looks like he can do it.
+It takes him maybe a full 30 seconds to reach down, pick it up, and bring it back up.
+But it looks like the grip is soft like it looks like I’m worried that it’s going to fall out of his fingers and he’s going to get frustrated.